DefTruth/torchlm/README.md

 # LandmarksAug
-💎A PyTorch style data augmentation library landmarks detection, Compatible with TF and Keras.
+💎A PyTorch style library with 60+ data augmentation for landmarks detection, compatible with TF and Keras.